Preparing for Extreme Heat

 Evaluate your home's cool zones

-• Some areas of your residence may stay cooler than others.
-During an Extreme Heat Emergency, you should prepare to stay in the coolest part of the residence and focus on keeping that one location cool.
-Start by identifying a room that's typically coolest and consider how you can modify the layout to support sleeping and day-to-day living for the duration of the heat event
+• Specific areas in your home may stay cooler than others.
+During an Extreme Heat Emergency, stay in the coolest part of the residence and focus on keeping that one location cool.
+Start by identifying a room that's typically the coolest and consider how you can modify the layout to support sleeping and day-to-day living for the duration of the heat event.

 Evaluate if you can stay home